b-m-f/gotede/README.md

 ## Creating a new theme

-The first thing you need to do is to install this script with `npm install -g ghothede`.
+The first thing you need to do is to install this script with `npm install -g gotede`.

 Now just run it with `ghothede`.
 You will be asked a few questions.